kyuen2/MHD_Mode/README.md

 Credits: Equations are rendered via  https://www.codecogs.com/latex/eqneditor.php. **if you dont see the equations, F5 a few more times will help**

 p.s.
-If you cannot find any code, go here: https://github.com/kyuen2/khyuen-VGT
+If you cannot find some packages, go here: https://github.com/kyuen2/khyuen-VGT

 ## What is this repository about?